What is a Solo Ad?

 Eh?
 Squeeze page?
 Funnel?
 Ad Swaps?

-I know I know… like any strain of IM (internet marketing), Solo Ads has loads of terminology, acronyms and abbreviations going on.
+I know I know… like any strain of IM (internet marketing), Solo Ads has a whole load of terminology, acronyms and abbreviations going on.
 The quicker you learn them all the better, but in the meantime I think showing people examples is the best way to go.
 So I’ve linked to some typical squeeze pages, or funnels – here, here, here, here and here.
 Take a look at these so you get a clearer idea of what I’m talking about.
 Just writing these first few lines has made me think I should do a page explaining all the terminology, so I’ll get onto that soon enough.
 Make sure you keep an eye out for it.
 An ‘Ad Swap’ since you asked, is where two people mail each other’s lists in exchange (no money involved, just a straight email swap).
 As long as the two people can send each other the same amount of clicks, everyone is happy and both lists will get more subscribers, which is the name of the game here.

 What will I need to get going with Solo Ads?

 Money lol.
 Thought I’d get that in there straight away.
 You will need at least a bit of money in order to start, specifically for a domain, hosting and an AR (auto responder) email service such as Aweber (the best in my opinion).
 For registering domains, I seriously recommend Namecheap over all the others.
-As my tools page says, I’ve been buying domains for over 15 years, and have had total nightmares with GoDaddy, CheapDomains, NetRegistry and all the others.
+As my tools page says, I’ve been buying domains for over 25 years, and have had total nightmares with GoDaddy, CheapDomains, NetRegistry and all the others.
 Namecheap have never once messed me around, hijacked any of my domains, buggered anything up… they are a solid registrar and I can’t recommend them enough.
-You can get a .info over there for less than $4 which is a small price to pay when you are first getting started.
+You can get a domain over there for less than $2 which is a small price to pay when you are first getting started.
 For hosting, hmm I can’t suggest anyone off hand for a beginner as I’ve used mine for over 10 years and host a lot of sites over there, so they are quite expensive.
 Checking Google is probably your best bet, I’ll ask some people about this over the next week and come back to edit this post if they give me some good suggestions.

 So once you’ve got your domain and hosting up, you now have some webspace to upload your funnels to!
 I’m afraid I can’t get into all the details of how to set up your domains/hosting/ftp transfers here, it would take way too much time.
-If you are a total n00b (don’t worry we all were at some point!) just get on over to Google – where there are endless help pages and video tutorials on how to do all of this stuff.
+If you are a total n00b (don’t worry we all were at some point!) just get on over to Google or YouTube – where there are endless help pages and video tutorials on how to do all of this stuff.